 Note, you can also check out our resource on the Z Grills 700 Series of grills if you want a closer look at one of their top lines of grills.

-The Z Grills 700E is the most popular grill by a pretty wide margin that Z Grills offers.
+The Z Grills 7002 F2 is the most popular grill by a pretty wide margin that Z Grills offers – and it has been freshly upgraded in 2021 and now holds 24 pounds of pellets.
 As far as bang for your buck goes, you’ll be hard pressed to find a better grill that walks the line of performance and affordability.

 In addition to all of that, this grill is well built and backed by a three year warranty, so your purchase is also protected.
 There’s a really nice sized cabinet where you can store tools, and the grill also comes with a cover which is a must have accessory.